Eurasian eagle-owl

 For more info on classifications visit www.iucnredlist.org

-They are one of the world’s largest owls and can be recognised for their size, ear tufts and orange eyes.
-A nocturnal predator, eagle-owls have powerful talons and a sharp beak which allows them to take down large prey including hares, foxes and even other birds of prey.
+They are a nocturnal predator with powerful talons and a sharp beak.
+They can take down large prey including hares, foxes and even other birds of prey.

 Population